 Testing of the product is essential whether it's for software development or a game or even for mechanical equipment.
 Without the proper testing of products, it will not be an assured product having well-maintained quality and assurance cannot be given to those un-tested products.
-Hence testing becomes an essential phase of software development lifecycle.
+Hence testing becomes an essential phase of the software development lifecycle.
 In this tutorial, you will be learning about the importance of testing, various testing types and its ways and phases.

 Define Software Testing

 Software testing can be defined as the action for checking if the tangible result or output of product matches with the projected or expected output (of your client) and testing also ensures that the product is free from any bug or defect.
 Testing of software also involves the implementation of a product's module or system's part for evaluating all or some of its properties.
 Through testing, testers can identify errors, gaps in the requirement or missing elements in a project or system (that has been developed).
 Testing can be done both manually or with the help of automated tools available in the market.
 Software testing can be broken into two main testing types - White box testing and Black Box Testing

 Why is Software Testing Important?

 Software testing plays a significant role in software or system bugs can be expensive and can lead to a dangerous situation.
 Bugs in software or application can likely lead to loss of monetary value, jobs or even loss of a human.
 Here is some real-life example of how untested software can become hazardous:

 - It was April 2015, the Bloomberg terminal of London crashed because of software malfunction which affects 300,000+ traders on financial markets.

 - The car company, Nissan have to withdraw more than 1 million cars (which was launched in the market) because of failure in airbag sensory software.
 2 accident has been reported due to this.

 - A company name 'Starbucks' was strained to close around 60% of its stores forcefully in U.S and Canada because of POS system-software failure.